RaphaelGinoulhac/SnapNetPonts/README.md

 ### Launching the python scripts

-Firstly, the name of the input files are hardcoded in most python files : sem3_gen_images.py, sem3d_test_backproj.py.
-So there is an almost identical file for every dataset, and if you want to adapt Snapnet to another dataset, you should modify those files.
+Firstly, the name of the input files are hardcoded in some python files : sem3_gen_images.py (both train and test set), sem3d_test_backproj.py and sem3d_test_to_sem3D_labels.py (test set for those two).
+If you want to adapt Snapnet to another dataset, you should modify those files.
+Consider that the load functions are coded in C++ and it may be hard to modify them, so you should transform your dataset in filename.txt and filename.labels ; and then hardcode those filenames.
 The rest of the configuration is self-explanatory in the config.json file.

 For the training and testing dataset, the point cloud decimation, views and images generation are called with: